Why Trading Account, Profit And Loss Statement, And Balance Sheet Are Important In Business

 • Survive economic challenges

-• Uses the Trading Account to see profit from selling goods.
+• The Trading Account shows profit from buying and selling goods.

-• Uses the Profit and Loss Account to calculate final profit after paying rent and salaries.
+• The Profit and Loss Account shows the final profit after paying rent, salaries, and other expenses.

-• Uses the Balance Sheet to see total assets and debts.
+• The Balance Sheet shows the total value of assets and liabilities.

-Together, these reports show whether the business is healthy or needs improvement.
+Together, these reports reveal whether the business is financially healthy.

 • Track income sources